Posterior contraction for deep Gaussian process priors

 where $\Omega$ is the set of all valid composition structures, $\Pi(\cdot|\eta)$ is the distribution of the DGP $G^{(\eta)}$ and $\pi(\eta)$ is the structure prior on $\eta.$

+\textbf{Some remarks on the DGP prior.} Step~0 allows for a large class of Gaussian processes, since the only requirement is that the concentration function inequality \eqref{eq.def_eps_alpha} admits solutions for any $0<\alpha\leq1$.
 Lemma~\ref{lem.smallest_solution} shows that it is often enough to check~\eqref{eq.def_eps_alpha} for $\alpha=1$ only.

-Conditioning the Gaussian process to the set $\mD_i(\eta,K)$ is well-defined since $\mD_i(\eta,K)\supset \B_\infty\big( 2\eps_n(\alpha_i,\beta_i,t_i)^{1/\alpha_i} \big)$ and Gaussian processes with continuous sample paths give positive mass to $\B_\infty(R)$ for any $R>0.$ The inequality in~\eqref{eq.def_rate} provides the flexibility to choose sequences that also satisfy Assumption~\ref{ass.rate}.
+Composing Gaussian processes leads to wild sample paths with non-negligible probability.
+We overcome the issue in Step~1, by conditioning the Gaussian processes onto the sets $\mD_i(\eta,K)$.
+This is well-defined since $\mD_i(\eta,K)$ contains the sup-norm ball $\B_\infty\big( 2\eps_n(\alpha_i,\beta_i,t_i)^{1/\alpha_i} \big)$ and Gaussian processes with continuous sample paths give positive mass to $\B_\infty(R)$ for any positive radius $R>0.$ By choosing suitable Gaussian processes, the conditioning is not very restrictive.
+Brownian motion, for instance, is known to have sample paths that are almost surely $\beta$-H\"older continuous for any $\beta<1/2.$ The H\"older norm is, however, random.
+The conditioning step requires then to constraint the prior to Brownian motion sample paths with H\"older norm bounded by $K.$

+Step~2 of the DGP prior construction introduces the rate $\eps_n(\eta).$ This sequence will later be shown to be the posterior contraction rate if the true regression function $f^*$ is an element of the compositional space $\mF(\eta,K).$ To achieve fast posterior contraction rates, it is desirable to pick a small $\eps_n(\eta)$ in~\eqref{eq.def_rate}.
+On the contrary, Assumption \ref{ass.rate} below imposes additional restrictions on the rate.

 The prior $\pi(\eta)$ on the composition structure $\eta$ should be viewed as a model selection prior, see also Section~10 in~\cite{GVDV17}.
-As always, some care is required to avoid that the posterior concentrates on models that are too large and consequently leads to sub-optimal posterior contraction rates.
+As always, some care is needed to avoid posterior contraction on models that are too large and consequently lead to overfitting and suboptimal posterior contraction rates.
 This is achieved by the carefully chosen exponent $\Psi_n$ in \eqref{def.prior}, which depends on the sample size and penalizes large composition structures.